ibericode/koko-analytics/code-snippets/README.md

 You can copy these snippets into a custom plugin or in your active theme its `functions.php` file.
 Our recommendation is to create a file called `/wp-content/plugins/koko-analytics-modifications.php` with the following file contents:

+Please read [modifying Koko Analytics using filter hooks](https://www.kokoanalytics.com/kb/modifying-koko-analytics-using-filter-hooks/) if you're unusure how to use any of these snippets.

 ```php
 <?php
 /**